Intermodal vs. over-the-road: Checking in at your first stop

 With intermodal runs, a carrier with the right resources in hand knows with certainty that when they get to the rail yard, their loaded or empty container will be available to take to the warehouse.
 This certainty is not as apparent in over-the-road, where the trailer they’re picking up may not be fully loaded by the time of their arrival, or a driver has to wait a while for their trailer to get loaded.

 Once a carrier has successfully arrived and checked in at the rail/warehouse and their container/trailer is ready to go, the next step would be to check the equipment to make sure that everything is in the clear so that there won’t be any preventable issues along the way.
-We’ll be covering that in our next blog, so stay tuned!
+We cover that in our next blog, found here.

 Ready for a new way to haul?